Robert D. English

 Robert David English (born 1958) is an American academic, author, historian, and international relations scholar who specializes in the history and politics of contemporary Eastern Europe, the USSR, and Russia.
-He is an associate professor of International Foreign Policy and Defense Analysis at the University of Southern California School of International Relations.
+He is an associate professor of International Foreign Policy and Defense Analysis at the University of Southern California (USC) School of International Relations.

 Early life

 Born in 1958, he received a B.A. in history from the University of California, Berkeley in 1980.
 He later received an M.P.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1982 and a Ph.D. in politics from Princeton University in 1995.
 As part of his doctorate, English completed a Ph.D. dissertation titled "Russia views the West: the intellectual and political origins of Soviet new thinking."

 Career

 He worked in the US Department of Defense from 1982 to 1986 and the Committee for National Security between 1986 and 1988.
-He taught as an assistant professor at the Bologna Center in the Johns Hopkins School of Advanced International Relations before he became assistant professor in the School of International Relations at the University of Southern California.
+He taught as an assistant professor at the Bologna Center in the Johns Hopkins School of Advanced International Relations (SAIS) before he became assistant professor in the School of International Relations at the University of Southern California.

 In addition, he has received fellowships from places like the Institute for Advanced Study; the Princeton Society of Fellows; the U.S. Fund for Peace; the International Research & Exchanges Board; and the Ford Foundation, where he has a "'Dual Expertise Fellowship' in Soviet/East European and national security affairs."